 squirted directly into the air hose along with equal amounts of lubricant

 before each use.

-- Properly sized and installed after coolers are highly recommended in very cold climates to dry the air stream.
+- In Cold Weather Use After Coolers: Properly sized and installed after coolers are highly recommended in very cold climates to dry the air stream.

 Remember –All pneumatic piston vibrators, pneumatic ball vibrators, and pneumatic roller vibrators should be installed with proper air-preparation components, including a filter, a regulator, and a lubricator to insure that the vibrator is run on clean, lubricated air.
 This will extend the life of the vibrator, and will help the vibrator to operate more efficiently with less maintenance.
 For more information on proper vibrator installation, please contact the Houston Vibrator Sales Department at 800.320.4044, or email@example.com.